Ailantha

 Oh, and there's also a part of Los Angeles called The Valley, but I'm not sure where or what that is.

-However as Tom, Tommy, and I were on our own Last Monday I suggested that we venture across The Freeway and hike up into the Hollywood Hills to the Hollywood sign, something Tommy had never done and that Tom and I hadn't done in years, not since Maria and Justin lived in The Hollywood Part.
+last Monday Tom, Tommy, and I were in Los Angeles and I suggested that we venture across The Freeway and hike up into the Hollywood Hills to the Hollywood sign, something Tommy had never done and that Tom and I hadn't done in years.

 We all agreed that a hike to the Hollywood sign would be the very thing.